Spectrum Issue 1 & 2 Tuning & Colour Adjustment

-On Issue 1 & 2 boards, the colour synch and colour balance can be adjusted to help with tuning difficulties.
+On Issue 1 & 2 boards, the colour synch and colour balance can be adjusted to help with colour accuracy and tuning difficulties.
 Yellows which should be white, dot crawl and difficulties getting the colour to “lock” are very common.
 On some TV’s it is impossible to even achieve colour.
-There are two preset capacitors and two variable resistors all in a row (see diagram below).
+There are two preset capacitors and two variable resistors all in a row on the main board.

 Adjustments must be made with the power on so you can see the effects of your tweaking on the screen.
 Use a very small screwdriver and take care – only a very small movement is needed.